Extend Your Trip

 Learn why locals are striving to protect Costa Rica’s population of squirrel monkeys.

 We’ll spend our morning in Manuel Antonio National Park, one of the most biologically diverse areas in the world.
 One of the smallest—and also most popular—of Costa Rica's national parks, this lush reserve encompasses four beaches, island bird sanctuaries, coral reefs, and a luxuriant rain forest.
 Manuel Antonio is also one of only two habitats in the country for the endangered squirrel monkey.
-As we walk along the nature trails here this morning, we'll keep an eye out for these friendly primates as well as two- and three-toed sloths, capuchin monkeys, giant iguanas, and more.
+As we walk about a mile along the nature trails here this morning, we'll keep an eye out for these friendly primates as well as two- and three-toed sloths, capuchin monkeys, giant iguanas, and more.

 We spend a full morning at Manuel Antonio, including plenty of time for hiking or relaxing on its beaches before lunch at a nearby restaurant.
 This afternoon, we’ll return to our hotel for time at leisure.
 Tonight, dinner is on your own.